Montana-Media-Arts/441-web-tech-Spring2022-course/modules/week-13/_posts/2017-12-30-conclusions.md

 ---
-title: Week 13 Conclusions
+title: Week 12 Conclusions
-module: 13
+module: 12
 ---

 # Conclusions

-This week we worked with another library and interacted with 3D objects.
+This week looked at the first of two different libraries.
+This one is a popular web game engine, and next week we will look at another library.